-There are numerous potential consequences under the Credit Agreement, and Guaranty Agreement and Note

-Agreement related to the Pulitzer Notes, if an event of default, as defined, occurs and is not remedied.
+There are numerous potential consequences under the Credit Agreement, and Guaranty Agreement and Note Agreement related to the Pulitzer Notes, as refinanced as of January 30, 2012, if an event of default, as defined, occurs and is not remedied.
 Many of those consequences are beyond our control, and the control of Pulitzer and PD LLC, respectively.
 The occurrence of one or more events of default would give rise to the right of the Lenders or the Noteholders, or both of them, to exercise their remedies under the Credit Agreement and the Note and Guaranty Agreements, respectively, including, without limitation, the right to accelerate all outstanding debt and take actions authorized in such circumstances under applicable collateral security documents.